mikavilpas/yazi.nvim/README.md

   ---@type YaziConfig
   opts = {
     -- Below is the default configuration.
 It is optional to set these values.
-    --

-    -- enable this if you want to open yazi instead of netrw open_for_directories = false,
+    -- enable this if you want to open yazi instead of netrw.
+    -- Note that if you enable this, you need to call yazi.setup() to -- initialize the plugin.
+    open_for_directories = false,

     -- the path to a temporary file that will be created by yazi to store the